NCAS-CMS/um-training/practicals/source/fcm-tutorial.rst

 Just like the model code, your UM suites are also under version control in a subversion repository, usually *roses-u* which is on the MOSRS.
 Once you have a working copy of your suite under ``~/roses`` you can use FCM commands in the same way as for your source code branches; i.e. commit changes, diff changes, etc.

 * Look in the roses-u repository via MOSRS Trac (https://code.metoffice.gov.uk/trac/roses-u) and find the suite you created in the previous section.
-(Hint: Go to *"Browse Source"* then drill down to find you suite. e.g. u-ag263 would be under a/g/2/6/3).
+(Hint: Go to *"Browse Source"* then drill down to find your suite. e.g. u-ag263 would be under a/g/2/6/3).
 When was the suite last modified?

 * Go to your suite working directory and type **fcm status** to see the changes you have made since you copied the suite.